ryankueter/FreeDataExports/README.md

 // Optional - Reformat a data type workbook.Format(DataType.DateTime24, @"m/d/yy\ h:mm;@");

-// Optional - Add a worksheet to display any data type conversion errors, only if they occur workbook.AddErrorsWorksheet();
+// Optional - Add a worksheet to display data type conversion errors, only if they occur workbook.AddErrorsWorksheet();

 // Optional - Get the error manually